mono/website/docs/getting-started/install/linux/ci-packages.md

 Installation
 ------------

-Regardless of your distribution, you will need the Mono Project GPG signing key, which package managers require:
+Regardless of your distribution, you will need the Mono Project GPG signing key, which package managers require.

 ### Debian, Ubuntu, and derivatives